Nirmalytics/Lead-Conversion-Score-Prediction/README.md

 ## Conclusion
 Age have a role on Creditcard interest.
 As age increase, CreditcardInterest also increase.

-Those customers with high 'Vinate_Age_ratio' will have more chance of conversion Customers who had availed earlier Credit_Products and those customers who are reluctant to answer had more chance for Lead conversion
+Those customers with high 'Vinate_Age_ratio' will have more chance of conversion.

+Customers who had availed earlier Credit_Products and those customers who are reluctant to answer had more chance for Lead conversion

-Saalaried and Other occupation has more chance for leadConversion
+Salaried and Other occupation has more chance for leadConversion.